 This is why you should consult with the dentist to determine if a full mouth reconstruction is the best course of action to achieve your objectives.
 It is recommended that the surgery be performed out of need rather than preference.
 A reconstruction may be excessive if a minor dental procedure is all that is required.

 Choosing the dentist to conduct the full mouth reconstruction is equally critical.
 Finding a reputable and skilled dentist is a must since the procedure is complex, life-changing, and costly.
 Patients should have a thorough understanding of the dentist’s training and qualifications, their experience with full mouth reconstructions, their years of experience, and the outcomes of past patients.

-There are many critical decisions to make when it comes to full mouth reconstruction.
-A trusted and experienced general dentist can guide you through the process and determine if you are an eligible candidate for the procedure.
+There are various key aspects to ponder when considering a full mouth reconstruction.
+A reputable and skilled general dentist can assist you through the treatment and determine if you are a good candidate for it.

 If you want to learn more about full mouth reconstruction, schedule an appointment with Dr. Jayme A. Oliveira Filho at Alencar Family Dentistry.
 To get in touch, call (757) 546-0301, book on our website, or visit us at 711 Greenbrier Pkwy Suite 101, Chesapeake, VA 23320.